-In order to keep your career moving forward, it’s imperative to be aware of the key issues that are currently driving change.
+To keep your career moving forward, it’s imperative to be aware of the critical issues driving change.

-Whether you’re an early childhood professional or a school teacher, different dynamics are at play when it comes to future career trends.
-However, some key advice about how to increase your chances of success when seeking a new role transcend both.
+Whether you’re an early childhood professional or a school teacher, different dynamics are at play regarding future career trends.

 continuing professional development will become more important